SahilTuladhar/MNIST-Digit-Classification/README.md

-# ReelFeel - Sentiment Analysis Application
+# MNIST Digit Classification - Deep Learning with Keras and TensorFlow 2.0

 This project implements a deep learning model to classify handwritten digits from the MNIST dataset using Keras and TensorFlow 2.0.
 The MNIST dataset contains 70,000 images of handwritten digits (0-9) and is a benchmark dataset for image classification tasks.